 There are no IP issues.

 The presence of pathogens is particularly important when importing/ exporting animals, as it prevents the transport of animals with subclinical infections that could become lethal upon stress induced by transport.
 This technology can also prevent infection spreading to the new facility, by avoiding the movement of morbid animals or by raising quarantine and bio-security measures.
-This refinement has the potential to lead to a reduction in the number of animals required at the scale of colony management because, due to reduced mortality and morbidity, sentinel fish are required in fewer numbers.
+This refinement has the potential to lead to a reduction in the number of sentinels required, because the increased monitoring and reaction to the presence of pathogens in the water leads to reduced mortality and morbidity in the colony.
 In the technology developer’s multispecies aquatic facility this technology has reduced the number of sentinels required by approximately 50%.
 For example, within their zebrafish facility application of this technology has reduced the number of sentinels required from 12 to six animals.
 Scaled up across aquatics facilities globally this would represent a substantial reduction in animal use.
 For example, in the UK alone there are around 100 aquatic facilities and if they each use a minimum of 12 sentinels, there is the potential to reduce the number of sentinel animals required across the UK by 600 for each health assessment screening.

 Additionally, through increased use of this technology links between a microbe's prevalence and an animal's disease are hoped to be established, which has the potential to reduce (and hopefully replace) the need for sentinels to understand the health status of the colony in the future

 Bruno, F, Marinella M, Santamaria M. 2015. e-DNA meta-barcoding: from NGS raw data to taxonomic profiling.
 Methods Mol Biol.1269:257-78. doi: 10.1007/978-1-4939-2291-8_16.